Science, Agriculture - Food

 Admission

-Applications are studied by a pedagogical committee made up of the main teachers of the Master's program.
+Applications are examined by a pedagogical committee made up of the Master's main lecturers.

-Successful candidates must complete their administrative registration as soon as possible, and then proceed to a pedagogical registration indicating the nature of the teaching modules chosen.
+Successful applicants must complete their administrative registration as soon as possible, and then proceed to a pedagogical registration indicating the nature of the teaching modules chosen.

 Read more